goschtl/zope/bluebream/website/docs/v1.0/concepts.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The main idea in the Zope Component Architecture is the use of
-components, rather than multiple-inheritence for managing complexity.
+components, rather than multiple-inheritance for managing complexity.

 Zope Component Architecture is about how to create reusable
 components, but not reusable components itself.